← Back to ArticlesTraining Tips

 Super Critical Foam Footbed

 This is borrowed directly from marathon running technology.
-Super critical foam is formed by injecting carbon dioxide or nitrogen into the foam during manufacturing, creating a material that's simultaneously lighter and more responsive.
+Super critical foam is formed by injecting carbon dioxide or nitrogen into the foam during manufacturing, creating a material that is simultaneously lighter and more responsive.
 When you compress it - loading up for a jab, pushing off the canvas to slip a shot - it returns energy rather than absorbing it.
 You feel bouncier.
 Your pivots have snap.
 Over the course of a hard session or a full fight, that energy return adds up.

 Forefoot Strap